Skip to main content

 Attach plugins

 A connection grants access; a plugin teaches Claude how to use it well.
 A plugin is a bundle of skills, reusable instructions for working with a specific tool or following a specific process, and you attach plugins to the same Access bundle or scope that carries the connection, so the credential arrives with directions for using it.
 A Datadog API key, for example, makes the API reachable, and a Datadog plugin tells Claude which endpoints answer which questions.
 Sessions in covered channels pick up attached plugins automatically; there is nothing for channel members to install or enable.
 Anthropic provides plugins for common tools, and you can add your own from a skills repository.
 To give Claude organization-wide skills, bundle them in a plugin.
-Updated plugins and skills apply to new threads only.
-A thread already running keeps the versions it began with; start a fresh thread to pick up the latest.
-Claude can’t publish a new skill version from inside a thread; that update happens in admin settings.
+Plugins attach in two places, and the two behave differently:

 Verify the connection saved